jacobras/size-diff-action/README.md

     message: ${{ steps.size-diff.outputs.summary }}
 ```

-_Specify the `mainBranchName` parameter if your main branch is not called "main."_
+_Specify the `main-branch-name` parameter if your main branch is not called "main."_

 > [!IMPORTANT]
 > Make sure to add the `pull-requests: write` permission for the comment poster.